-- Nightmares, sleeping problems
+- Suddenly having nightmares or other sleeping problems

 - Becoming withdrawn or very clingy

-- Regressing to younger behaviours, e.g. bedwetting
+- Regressing to younger behaviours, such as bedwetting

 - Unaccountable fear of particular places or people

-- Outburst of anger
+- Outbursts of anger

 - Changes in eating habits

-Not any one sign means that a child is being abused, but the presence of several warning signs suggests that you should begin to ask questions and consider seeking help.
 Keep in mind that some of these signs can emerge at other times of stress such as:

 - During a divorce

 - Death of a family member or pet